UVMCS120BS2019/FinalProject-Chartreuse/README.md

 not a long time.
 Sagittarius.
 Loyal af... if you can't throw a ball swipe left.

 ## How To Play
 Use your arrow keys to move Meghan the dog through the maze.
-If Meghan touches the ghost she dies so, like, try not to. :( Collecting the tokens gives the user a score, and Meghan needs to make her way to the key to escape.
+If Meghan gets eaten by the ghost she dies so, like, try not to. :(
+Collecting the tokens gives the user a score, and Meghan needs to make her way to the key to escape.
 If you collect all the tokens, Meghan gets a biscuit.